(Updated on 26th May 2025)

 Proliferation of IoT devices

-• Privacy risk: The spread of Internet of Things (IoT) devices means more personal data collection at an unprecedented scale and granularity, heightening the risk of unauthorized access and data breaches
+- Privacy risk: The spread of Internet of Things (IoT) devices means more personal data collection at an unprecedented scale and granularity, heightening the risk of unauthorized access and data breaches.

-• Mitigating the risk: You should push for robust security standards and privacy-by-design principles in IoT development.
-Implementing strict access controls and data encryption is crucial to protect the information collected by these devices
+- Mitigating the risk: You should push for robust security standards and privacy-by-design principles in IoT development.
+Implementing strict access controls and data encryption is crucial to protect the information collected by these devices.

 Advances in Natural Language Processing (NLP)

-• Mitigating the risk: Developing comprehensive policies on the use of NLP technologies, including guidelines for data handling and user consent, is essential.
-Regularly train your staff to be able to recognize and protect against AI-generated phishing threats
+- Mitigating the risk: Developing comprehensive policies on the use of NLP technologies, including guidelines for data handling and user consent, is essential.
+Regularly train your staff to be able to recognize and protect against AI-generated phishing threats.

 Keep AI risks at bay with SpotDraft’s AI Policy Playbook

-Understanding laws like GDPR and CCPA, and using smart strategies, is key to managing privacy risks in AI.
+Understanding laws like GDPR and CCPA and using smart strategies is key to managing privacy risks in AI.
 As technology keeps advancing, we need to keep up and stay proactive.
+One big help?
+Creating an AI for lawyers use policy.

 And if you're wondering how to start, SpotDraft’s AI Use Policy Playbook is just what you need.
-It gives you a good start to create a tailored policy for your organization, ensuring you're well-equipped to tackle privacy risks head-on.
+It gives you a head start to create a tailored policy for your organization, ensuring you're well-equipped to tackle privacy risks head-on.